Philae attached to the Rosetta mothership. Artwork credit: ESA.

 Philae on the surface of Comet 67P/Churyumov-Gerasimenko.
 Artwork credit: ESA.

-Philae is a 100-kilogram lander that rode piggy-back on the European Rosetta spacecraft, which rendezvoused with Comet 67P/Churyumov-Gerasimenko in August 2014 and is currently go in orbit around it.
-On November 12, after a period of mapping by Rosetta, Philae self-ejected from the main craft and unfolded its three legs, ready for a gentle touchdown at the end of the ballistic descent.
+Philae is a 100-kg lander that rode piggy-back on the European Rosetta spacecraft, which rendezvoused with Comet 67P/Churyumov-Gerasimenko in Aug 2014 and is currently go in orbit around it.
+On Nov 12, after a period of mapping by Rosetta, Philae self-ejected from the main craft and unfolded its three legs, ready for a gentle touchdown at the end of the ballistic descent.
 Immediately after touchdown, a pair of harpoons were supposed to fire to anchor the lander to the surface and prevent it escaping from the comet's extremely weak gravity.
-In the event, the comet initially struck the comet within 100 meters of the chosen target point.
+In the event, the comet initially struck the comet within 100 m of the chosen target point.
 However, the harpoons failed to fire and the craft bounced away from the comet on a trajectory that lasted for about two hours and carried it laterally about 1 kilometer from the first landing site.
-Upon making contact for a second time, it rebounded at about 2 centimeters per second, bouncing up for about 7 seconds before landing and staying put the third time.
+Upon making contact for a second time, it rebounded at about 2 cm/s, bouncing up for about 7 sec before landing and staying put the third time.

 The lander appears to be partially shaded by a rock or cliff so it is getting less sunlight than it needs to keep its batteries fully charged.
 Two legs are touching the surface, and one is off the surface.
 Most of the scientific instruments are working well and collecting data.
 There may be a way to "hop" it into a sunnier spot, but until its location and orientation are fully understood, the lander will stay where it is.
 Much of the science data desired will probably be gathered.